 Two, you can make a spray containing chili powder.
 To do so, mix 1.5 teaspoons with one quart of warm water.
 Also add one teaspoon of soap, which help its it adhere to plants.
 Let it all soak together for a while, and shake well to combine.
 Spray this concoction onto plants of concern.
 It is best to apply foliar sprays in the evening, after sundown.
 Take caution here!
 Don’t get this in your eyes.
 Also, just as some people are more sensitive to chilis, some plants may also be.
 Do a test spray on just a few leaves to see how they’re affected.
 Furthermore, note that the plant may take on the flavor of chili powder!
 Therefore, I wouldn’t suggest spraying it on leafy greens, fruit, or directly onto vegetables that you will consume.

 Chili Powder is effective against these pests: Will deter rodents, rabbits, skunks, deer, raccoons, cats, opossums, aphids, cabbage worms, cutworms, pill bugs, and spider mites.

 Just as peppermint soap, neem oil, and chili pepper odors are unappealing and therefore deter pests, essential oils provide the same benefit.
 Essential oils are very, very concentrated – a little goes a long way!
-If you’d like, try adding just a few drops to the soap, neem, or Bt sprays described above for a little extra protection.
+If you’d like, try adding just a few drops to the soap, neem, or Bt organic pest control sprays described above for a little extra protection.
 10-20 drops (or about 1/2 teaspoon) per gallon of water is good.
 Scale up or down as you use more or less water.